I recently wrote an article featuring news on hydropower dam development in Africa in the closing stages of 2015.

 Now, I revisit the topic of hydropower to discuss a report in Science which investigates the impacts of dams on the biodiversity of the Amazon, Congo, and Mekong river basins.

 The Belo Monte dam in the Amazon was planned to produce the third most power of all dams in the world, which to some may excuse the extreme loss of endemic species and diversity there.
 However, the dam may actually produce much less power.

-The conclusion of the report note skepticism that local communities that experience relocation, loss of livelihoods, and other direct effects are experiencing enough benefits of hydropower development to balance their losses.
+The authors of the report note skepticism that local communities that experience relocation, loss of livelihoods, and other direct effects are experiencing enough benefits of hydropower development to balance their losses.

 “Balancing Hydropower and Biodiversity in the Amazon, Congo, and Mekong“ by K. O. Winemiller et al. 2016.
 Science Vol. 351: Issue 6269, pages 128-129. doi: 10.1126/science.aac7082